 The Phoenix Park is home to things like Dublin Zoo (one of the few payable attractions), Áras an Uachtaráin (home to the Irish president), the Wellington Monument, Papal Cross, the People’s Gardens and the Magazine Fort, to name but a few.
 It is also home to a herd of fallow deer which can be spotted anywhere in the park, but most often around the area known as the Fifteen Acres playing fields near the Papal Cross.

 Open 24 hours a day, 7 days a week, it is easily accessible from the city centre via both public buses and the Luas Red Line, alighting at either Heuston or Museum stops.

 There is a Visitor’s Centre which is free to enter and from which many of the tours within the park are both arranged and leave from.
 Free tours of Phoenix Park attractions include ones of Ashtown Castle, the Magazine Fort, Áras an Uachtaráin, Grangegorman Military Cemetery and Arbour Hill Cemetery.
 Spaces are limited and tours are only available on specific days and times.
 It is best to check the Phoenix Park Tours website for dates and times of the different tours.

-The People’s Gardens is a Walled Victorian Garden which is simply beautiful to wander through, especially during summer and it is free to visit.
+The People’s Gardens is a Walled Victorian Garden that is simply beautiful to wander through, especially during summer and it is free to visit.
 There are many areas to enjoy a walk or cycle, all of which are free.
-The Phoenix Park is a great place to while away a few hours, especially if you are on a budget.
+The Phoenix Park is a great place to while away a few hours, especially if you are on a budget in Ireland.